Ficool

 Roxy opened her mouth.
 Closed it.
 Opened it again.
 No words came out.

-"Since... since when can you do elemental magic without incantation?" she finally asked, her body on the verge of collapse.
+"Since... since when can you do elemental magic without an incantation?" she finally asked, her body on the verge of collapse.

-"Since I learned by reading the book.
+"Since I read the book.
 Months ago."

 "How long have you been practicing regularly?"